Inside Bulletproof: The Not-So-Sweet Truth About Sugar and Immune Health

 How sugar substitutes impact immune health

 Sugar substitutes have become increasingly popular over the years, and it’s easy to see why consumers continue to use them.
-Sugar alcohols, like xylitol and erythritol, have a very minimal impact on blood sugar and insulin, so they have not been found to have problematic effects on the immune system.
+Sugar alcohols, like xylitol and erythritol, have a very minimal impact on blood sugar and insulin.

 Actually, xylitol has been shown to decrease the amount of bacteria in the mouth that cause cavities, as these bacteria cannot feed on xylitol.